dannystaple/dannystaple.github.io/_posts/2005-05-12-megabloks-ship.md

 ![](/galleries/2005-05-12-megabloks-ship/247_P1010033.jpg)

-In this shot - you can see that the landing struts in the middle did not do very well on the landings - though they were a compromise when I couldn't use more of the red struts I used elsewhere.
+In this shot - you can see that the landing struts in the middle did not do well on the landings - though they were a compromise when I couldn't use more of the red struts I used elsewhere.

 <![](/galleries/2005-05-12-megabloks-ship/248_P1010034.jpg)